KiryiMONZTA/flaryi/README.md

 ```

 ## Usage
 First [initialize](#initialization) the client in one of two possible ways.
-Then call an [available endpoint](#available-endpoints) and perform a method associated with it.
+Then call an [available Endpoint](#available-endpoints) and perform a method associated with it.
 You will get the response from Flarum's API as a return and may use it in your further logic.

 ## Constructor Definition